-In May 2020, PSI received a loan from a financial institution in the amount of \$10,000 through the COVID-19 Economic Injury Disaster Loan Program (EIDL).
-The loan bears interest at a rate of 2.75% per annum, and commencing in June 2022, principal and interest payments will be required through the maturity date in June 2050.
+In May 2020, the Foundation received a loan from a financial institution in the amount of \$10,000 through the COVID-19 Economic Injury Disaster Loan Program (EIDL).
+In January 2021, the principal amount of \$10,000, was forgiven by the financial institution and U.S. Small Business Administration.